Religious education: Approaches in various regions

+Dominican Republic

+The Dominican Republic is a Christian state.
+Religious education classes must be of either a Catholic or evangelical Protestant basis and are required be taught in all elementary and secondary public schools.

 New Zealand

 In New Zealand, "Religious Education" refers to the academic teaching of religious studies.
 "Religious Instruction" refers to religious faith teaching, which occurs in private religious schools, integrated (religious) state schools or sometimes within Secular NZ State Primary Schools if directed by the individual schools' Board of Trustees.
 In 2017 around 40% of NZ State Primary Schools carried out religious instruction classes.

 There are no officially recognised syllabuses as the school has to be officially closed in order to allow the classes to go ahead.
 There are organised groups such as the Secular Education Network and the NZ Association of Rationalists and Humanists, who are actively lobbying Government to have legislation changed to remove the classes from state primary schools.

+East Asia

 China

 In the People's Republic of China, formal religious education is permitted.
 Religious education usually occurs in scheduled sessions in private homes.
 Religious teachers usually move on a weekly or monthly circuit, staying as guests in private houses in exchange for teaching.